HaoRan-Ma/HaoRan-Ma.github.io/_pages/about.md

 ## 📰 News {#news}

-- 2026.03：A paper is currently under submission to ECCV 2026.🥹
+- 2026.03: A paper is currently under submission to ECCV 2026.🥹
 - 2026.02: A paper is currently under submission to MICCAI 2026.🥹
 - 2025.09: 🎉🎉 I join the MIRACLE Lab as a master student😊.
 - 2025.06: 🎉🎉 I graduated from University of Electronic Science and Technology of China 🎓.